 Also, if the pouch floats to the top of the water, the area exposed at the top is not getting to the necessary temperature to pasteurize the food.
 Pasteurization of food, in particular animal products, is essential to keep food safe and healthy (see more on this below).

 To avoid the food pouch floating, it is possible to buy a sous vide oven with horizontal racks.
-The pouches can be placed between the horizontal racks to keep the food from floating.
+You can place the pouches between the horizontal racks to keep the food from floating.
 You may want to think about this before deciding on the best sous vide machine for yourself.

 Sous vide for the home cook